Without further introduction, we present the worst resume mistakes made by writers everywhere. Don't worry, we will explain how to fix them too.

 - Listing Your High School:

-Do not list your high school under the education section if you have some form of higher education.
+Do not list your high school under the education section if you have higher education.

 - Forgetting to Proofread: